niklonberg/try-my-toaster/README.md

 All html structure, components, logic, react state management and scss styling made by myself.

+## Page
+This site is hosted via netlify, and can be found here: https://transcendent-cendol-8ed904.netlify.app/

 ## Design spec

 ![design specification for app](design-spec.png)